 style of chair enjoyed a resurgence of popularity in France and Italy as part

-of the 19th century revival of Gothic and Renaissance styles.
+of the 19th century revival of Medieval and Renaissance styles.
 They remain in use today, including

 throughout the Monastery of San Marco where Savonarola was Prior, and one is